 Hollyhock, also known as the Althea rosea, is a herbaceous plant of the hibiscus family.
 The flower is native to China but has been widely cultivated for its beautiful blooms.

-There are several varieties of hollyhock, including annuals, biennials and perennials.
+There are several varieties of hollyhocks, including annuals, biennials and perennials.
 Typically, hollyhock plants grow to just under three metres tall, with the gorgeous flowers nestling all along the stem.
 Every leaf has between five and seven lobes.

 Hollyhock flowers typically bloom in white, pink, red or yellow.
 These flowers can reach sizes of about three inches across.